setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 ---

-The following is advice for a hypothetical faculty member who is organizing a seminar day for an external visitor.
-It is based on my own trial-and-error from organizing a seminar for the first time as an assistant professor at Penn State.

-## Overview:

 During a typical seminar visit, an external visitor travels to a university, spends the day meeting with local faculty and students, is taken to lunch and dinner, and presents research.
-The local organizer has three primary responsibilities:

-1. Inviting the speaker and following-up by email;
-2. Arranging a meeting schedule; and,
-3. Managing the seminar environment.

-I will now provide some tips related to each of these steps.

-## 1. Inviting the speaker and following-up by email:
+The local organizer is responsible for inviting the speaker, organizing the speaker's schedule, preparing the seminar environment, ensuring the speaker has all relevant information.
+The following are tips for a hypothetical faculty member who is organizing a seminar day for an external visitor, based on my own trial-and-error from organizing a seminar for the first time as an assistant professor at Penn State.

+### Tip 1) Provide key information when inviting the speaker.

-**1A) Provide the basic information:** When inviting a speaker to visit your institution, all they need to know is:
+When inviting a speaker to visit your institution, include the following information:

+- Your first and last name;
 - The name of your institution;
-- The field of the seminar and/or the type of audience expected;
+- The field or topic of the seminar;
 - The available dates from which to choose;
-- The general outline for how the visit day will be spent (one-on-one meetings, dinner, etc.); and,
+- The general outline for how the visit day will be spent (including seminar time); and,
 - Clarification regarding who will book and pay for the travel-related expenses.

 Here is a complete invitation email:

 > Dear Michael,
 >
 > Hope all is well!
-I am organizing the Penn State Trade & Development Seminar this year and would like to invite you to visit.
+I am organizing the Trade & Development Seminar at Penn State this year and would like to invite you to visit.
 >
 > The seminar is 75-minutes on Monday afternoons, with one-on-one meetings scheduled throughout the day.
-A student lunch and faculty dinner are also included.
+A student lunch and faculty dinner are also arranged.
 We will book the hotel and reimburse travel expenses.
 >
-> The following dates are currently available for your visit: Sept 18, Sept 25, Oct 23
+> The following dates are currently available for your visit: Sept 18, Sept 25, and Oct 23.
 >
 > Please let me know which date works best for you.
 Hope you can make it!
 >
 > Brad Setzler

+### Tip 2) Confirm the visit and provide an administrative contact.

-**1B) Confirming and providing an administrative contact:** After the speaker replies with a chosen date, reply to let them know that the visit date is confirmed, as well as to provide them with the email address of an administrator whom they may contact to answer questions related to travel arrangements.
+After the speaker replies with a chosen date, reply to let them know that the visit date is confirmed.
+Also, provide them with the email address of an administrator whom they may contact to answer questions related to travel arrangements.
 Providing a contact person is especially important, as travel arrangements can be complicated, e.g., due to restrictions on financial reimbursements for government employees, visa issues for foreign travel, etc.

-### 2. Arranging a meeting schedule:

-The goal of a meeting schedule is to provide the opportunity for as many local faculty and/or students as possible to have an active and engaged discussion about research with the visitor, typically in 30-minute meeting blocks.
-Here are some tips to ensure that those meetings are productive.
+### Tip 3) Provide complete information regarding whom the visitor will meet.

-**2A) Provide the full name and website for each faculty meeting:** It is common to provide visitors with a meeting schedule that says something like:
+It is common to provide visitors with a meeting schedule that says something like:

 > 11:00 AM - Meet with Brad